sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In the Azure Portal, under Create new B2C Tenant or Link to existing Tenant, Create a new Azure AD B2C Tenant is selected.
 On the right, the word \"here,\" which is a link, is circled in the Select here to manage your new directory message.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image157.png "Azure Portal")

-3. Select on the orange **No Subscription** message for instructions on how to link to an active subscription.
+3. select the orange **No Subscription** message for instructions on how to link to an active subscription.

     ![In the Azure Portal, on the left, the \"No subscription linked to this B2C tenant or the Subscription needs your attention\" message is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image158.png "Azure Portal")